RAL-UC/SSMM/README.md

 # SSMM
-Skid Steer Mobile Manipulator (SSMM) Modeling in MuJoCo
+Skid Steer Mobile Manipulator (SSMM) Modeling in MuJoCo.

-Model and simulate a dual-arm mobile manipulator
+Model and simulate a dual-arm mobile manipulator (DAMM).

 Arms:        Franka Research 3 (FR3) by Franka Emika Mobile base: Bunker by Agilex

 The model information is contained in the XML model files.

-Requires Python 3.x, MuJoCo 3.1.3, OpenGL
+Requires Python 3.x, MuJoCo 3.1.3, OpenGL.

 Version 1.0  - 2025.02.03